David-OConnor/pyflow/README.md

 are configured.

 - It automatically manages Python installations and environments.
-You specify a Python version in `pyproject.toml` (if ommitted, it asks), and ensures that version is used.
+You specify a Python version in `pyproject.toml` (if ommitted, it asks), and it ensures that version is used.
  If the version's not installed, Pyflow downloads a binary, and uses that.
  If multiple installations are found for that version, it asks which to use.
  `Pyenv` can be used to install Python, but only if your system is configured in a certain way: